Born in Marrakech, Anissa Boukili El Hassani is a Moroccan-Canadian multidisciplinary artist and poet based in Tio’Tia:ke (Montreal).

 Anissa Boukili El Hassani draws on her experience as an immigrant, perpetually torn between opposite cultures.

-Her artistic practice revolves around the notions of decolonization, reappropriation, self-criticism and repair.
-The plurality of identities and fragmentation are her main sources of inspiration, hence her goal: the democratization of conceptual art through an intersectional perspective.
-Thus, she seeks to combine the extremes to paint a picture of the complexity of the social, economic, cultural and historical relations existing within the capitalist system.
+Anissa Boukili El Hassani draws from her experience as an immigrant, perpetually torn between entirely opposing cultures.
+Guided by an interdisciplinary methodology that converges art, technology, and critical thinking, she seeks to challenge existing norms by exploring social change and interculturality.
+Her artistic practice revolves around the concepts of decolonization, reappropriation, introspective reflection, and repair.
+The plurality of identities and fragmentation serve as her primary sources of inspiration, leading to her goal: the democratization of conceptual art through an intersectional perspective.
+Thus, she aims to bridge extremes to paint a picture of the complexity of social, economic, cultural, environmental, and historical relationships governed within the capitalist system.

-She critically makes use of certain modes of production and popular cultural parameters, notably accumulation, excess and repetition.
-She thus tries to reveal the dissonances and dichotomies that shape everyday life.
-Speed, overconsumption and artifice become her playground.
-Deception is then a means of disturbing the limits of traditional dialectical hierarchies; art and craft, technology and handmade, mass production and uniqueness, innovation and imitation, figurative and abstract, West and East.
+Through a symbiosis of materials, techniques, and disciplines, she conjures a subtle interplay between reality and artifice.
+Her main mediums include installation, electronic art, performance, sculpture, painting, and poetry.
+Critically engaging with certain popular modes of production and cultural parameters, such as accumulation, excess, and repetition, she seeks to reveal the dissonances and dichotomies that shape daily life.
+Deception becomes a means to disrupt the boundaries of traditional dialectical hierarchies: art and craft, technology and handmade, mass production and uniqueness, innovation and imitation, personal and collective, figurative and abstract, West and East.